Sen. Chris Kapenga: Send the kids back to school

 We’ve heard the same important message from other groups such as the American Academy of Pediatrics and National Academies of Science, Engineering and Medicine.
 The consensus is that in-person classes are far and away best for our kids.
 Unfortunately, too many parents and students in Wisconsin are not even being allowed to decide what is best for their educational needs.

-Why the governor is trying to avoid accountability for education results?
+The question needs to be asked why the governor is trying to avoid accountability for education results.
 Maybe he is trying to hide how much better in-person schools are performing.
-Maybe other forces are at play.
+Maybe there are other forces at play here.
 One of them may be that unions across the country and here in Wisconsin have been vocal opponents of in-person instruction.

 School districts need encouragement to do what is right for our kids.
 That’s why I am calling on our schools to make the right decision for kids and return to in-person classes.